sdwebui-extensions/LanPaint/README.md

 - For effective tuning, **fix the seed** and adjust parameters incrementally while observing the results.
 This helps isolate the impact of each setting.
 Better to do it with a batche of images to avoid overfitting on a single image.

 ## ToDo
+- Fix compatibility issue with Flux Guidance that causing performance degradation on Flux models.
-- SD 3.5 also have problems
+- Fix SD 3.5 compatibility problems
 - Try Implement Detailer

 ## Contribute